siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 There is also an interaction term.

-This book describes ultrareal numbers.
+This book describes ultrareal numbers: numbers that are never negative.

-An ultrareal number is a positive square-form:
+More specifically, an ultrareal number is a positive square-form:

 ```text
 U = u^2